WorldWideWebDev/NODE-RED-ON-NANO-PI-R2-OPEN-WRT/README.md

 # NODE-RED-ON-NANO-PI-R2-OPEN-WRT

-THIS IS AN OPEN PROJECT
+THIS IS AN OPEN PROJECT-- OPEN AS  IN NOT COMPLETE

-AT THIS STAGE THE INSTALL WORKS HOWEVER I AM ENDING UP WITH A BLANK DASHBOARD PAGE--- THIS IS NOT COMPLETE --- NODE-RED-ON-NANO-PI-R2-OPEN-WRT
+AT THIS STAGE THE INSTALL WORKS HOWEVER I AM ENDING UP WITH A BLANK DASHBOARD PAGE--- THIS IS NOT COMPLETE ---

+NODE-RED-ON-NANO-PI-R2-OPEN-WRT